Data-Visualization-Intro/1-Class-intro/readme.md

 firstParagraph.innerHTML = chart;
 ```

-Please the bars inside a `div` with a class name of `dv-container`:
+Instead of declaring the `chart` variable as an empty string, create it as an empty `div` with a class name of `dv-container`:

 ```js
 var chart = document.createElement("div");